Stock Market Updates: Sensex up 150 points, Nifty above 15,700; RIL AGM in focus

 On Wednesday, the equity benchmark Sensex settled 282.63 points or 0.54% lower at 52,306.08 amid profit booking.
 The Nifty 50 declined 85.80 points or 0.54% to end at 15,686.95.

-Foreign institutional investors (FIIs) emerged as net buyers as they bought Rs 3,156.53 shares worth crore on June 23, as per provisional data available on the NSE.
+Foreign institutional investors (FIIs) emerged as net buyers as they bought Rs 3,156.53 shares worth crore on June 23, as per provisional data available on t